-- Report your observations on the Atlas des amphibiens et des reptiles du Québec's website.
+- Share your observations on the Atlas des amphibiens et des reptiles du Québec's website.
 This allows biologists at the Ecomuseum Zoo to study amphibian and reptile populations to better protect them.

 - Do you want to better protect an open field that you own, or get advice on how to develop your land?
-Speak to our research and conservation experts by writing to firstname.lastname@example.org.
+Contact our research and conservation experts by writing to email@example.com.

 If cohabiting with the brown snake scares you, remember that it is harmless!
 It’s a very shy species and it’s too small to bite a human.
 Here are tips that can help facilitate cohabitation:

-- Avoid storing materials such as stones, concrete pieces, logs, sheet metal or other debris near the house.
+- Avoid storing materials such as stones, concrete pieces, logs, sheet metal or other debris near your home.
 This attracts snakes.

 - Keep the grass short.

-- Do not use poison or repellent: they are inefficient, expensive and can poison other animals, whether wild or domestic.
+- Do not use poison or repellent: they are inefficient, expensive and can poison other animals, both wild and domestic.